 10th June 2026

-New guidance on screen use for children aged 5–16
+New guidance to be issued on screen use for children aged 5–16

 Previous research has shown a clear need for support.
 While 96% of parents believe their child benefits from being online, fewer than 30% think the benefits outweigh the risks when it comes to social media, messaging and video-sharing platforms.